Crawling technicolor: Non-Lagrangian methods for chiral and conformal NG bosons

 Since this result includes amplitudes $F(\{p\})$ where internal momentum transfers are not light-like, the $q^{-2}$ pole must be due to a massless spin-0 particle, the dilaton $\sigma$.
-The residue of the pole can be determined from eq.~(\ref{fsigma}) for the decay constant $F_\sigma$.
-If $\{{\cal O}_n\}$ have dynamical dimensions $d_n$,
+The residue of the pole can be determined from Eq.~(\ref{Fsigma}) for the decay constant $F_\sigma$.
+Given that ${\cal O}_n$ has dynamical dimension $d_n$, \begin{widetext}